-The growth of Cyprus’ resident shipping sector over the past 50 years has developed a strong maritime cluster that caters to the needs of Cyprus-based companies, including banking, professional services, insurance and IT.
-The cluster has gone from strength to strength over the years and is consistently attracting more quality tonnage and shipping-related companies to its shores.
-In the past six years there has been an increase of more than 65% in the number of shipping companies that have registered with Cyprus’ specialised shipping taxation system, boosting the sector’s revenue by 25%.
+In the past six years there has been an increase of more than 65% in the number of shipping companies that have registered with Cyprus’ specialised shipping taxation system, boosting the sector’s revenue by around 25%.
 In addition, natural gas finds within Cyprus’ EEZ and efforts to exploit it in cooperation with neighbouring countries have expanded opportunities for the island’s already thriving shipping sector.

 Cyprus has seen a rapid expansion of tertiary education in the past few years, and is well on its way to develop the island into a regional education centre and knowledge hub.
 Cyprus has already attracted cooperation and synergies with international universities, most notably the University of Nicosia launching the island’s first degree programme in medicine in collaboration with St George’s Medical School at the University of London, and University of Central Lancashire – Cyprus (UCLan), being the first British university to establish a campus on the island.
-Since joining the EU in 2004, the number of foreign students studying in Cyprus has soared.
 The number of foreign students choosing Cyprus for their studies has almost tripled in the last five years, representing over 60 different countries and supporting the growth of Cyprus into a true global educational centre.
 This fact underlines the great opportunities that exist in Cyprus for the establishment of new universities, colleges and research institutes.

 Focus on Innovation

-A range of initiatives are under way to support start-ups, including a Start-up Visa scheme to attract more international talent to establish ventures with high growth potential.
+A new Deputy Ministry of Research, Innovation and Digital Policy was established in March 2020 to leverage Cyprus’ potential for innovation and to support digitisation in the economy, which has accelerated during the Covid-19 pandemic.
+In addition, a range of initiatives are under way to support start-ups, including a Startup Visa scheme to attract more international talent to establish ventures with high growth potential.
 Opportunities are therefore opening up for business angels and venture capitalists looking for innovative start-ups, and to invest risk capital in exchange for equity in promising business ideas and products.
-Recent changes to taxation on intellectual property (IP) and the Cyprus Investment Programme also support innovative research.
+Recent changes to taxation on intellectual property (IP) also supports innovative research.

-Cyprus is firmly back on the fast track in reclaiming its title as an economic outperformer, having endured a challenging economic climate earlier this decade.
-To enhance investor interest, the government is making staunch efforts to improve its FDI framework and has vowed to cut through red tape.
-Reforms under way include a specialised commercial court and upgrades to the judicial system, and a planned strategic investment law to better facilitate investment.
-These efforts are bearing fruit, with Cyprus seeing a steady increase in FDI and the registration of new companies setting up on the island.
+To further enhance investor interest, the government is making staunch efforts to improve its FDI framework and has vowed to cut through red tape.
+Reforms accelerated in 2020 include a specialised commercial court and upgrades to the judicial system, as well as targeted incentives to better facilitate investment.
+These efforts have been recognised, with Cyprus seeing an increase in FDI and the registration of new companies setting up on the island.

 Cyprus’ liberalised FDI Policy, both for EU citizens and investors from third countries, along with its favourable tax regime makes it one of the most attractive investment targets in Europe.
-At 12.5% Cyprus’ corporate tax rate is one of the most competitive in the EU, and its extensive network of double taxation treaties with 65 countries has strengthened its position as a business gateway and a preferred location for corporate headquarters.
+At 12.5% Cyprus’ corporate tax rate is one of the most competitive in the EU, and its extensive network of double taxation treaties with 65 countries have strengthened its position as a business gateway and a preferred location for corporate headquarters.
 The country’s skilled talent, low cost of doing business, top-tier professional services, and high quality of life renders Cyprus not only a wise business choice but also a great relocation destination.
-As work progresses on implementing structural reforms to bolster the business environment, the attractive incentives and the ever-expanding opportunities will continue to entice foreign investors.
-The transformation Cyprus’ economy is going through today, presents many opportunities for serious investors who are ready to tap into the potential of one Europe’s fastest growing economies – and reap the rewards of a nation determined to succeed.
+As work progresses on implementing structural reforms to bolster the business environment, the attractive incentives and the ever-expanding opportunities will continue to attract foreign investors.

 → For more information, contact Cyprus' investment promotion agency, Invest Cyprus.